 Labiaplasty – what do you need to know?
 What questions do you need to ask?
 How do you pick your surgeon?
-What happens during the procedure?
-In todays podcast we speak with Dr Lisa Friederich who shares everything you need to know about Labiaplasty.
+What happens during the procedure? we speak with Dr Lisa Friederich who shares everything you need to know about Labiaplasty.
 Enjoy!

-Trish: We’re here with Dr. Lisa Friederich, who is a Plastic, Reconstructive & Cosmetic Surgeon and she works from the Silkwood Clinic, which is in Bondi Junction in Sydney, so welcome, Dr Lisa Friederich.
+Trish: We’re here with Dr. Lisa Friederich, who is a Plastic, Reconstructive & Cosmetic Surgeon and she works in Sydney, so welcome, Dr Lisa Friederich.

 Dr Lisa Friederich: Hi Trish, thanks for having me on for a podcast.